villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 ### Using dictionaries for string substitution

-A dictionary is a structure that stores key-value pairs.
-The values can be retrieved by providing associated key.
-When we access the dictionary with the brackets syntax, like `dictionary[key]`, it will return the found value, but if the key is not found, a `KeyError` exception occurs.
+A dictionary is a data structure that stores key-value pairs.
+The values can be retrieved by providing the associated key.
+When we access the dictionary with the brackets syntax, like `dictionary[key]`, it will return the found value for that key, but, if the key is not there, a `KeyError` exception will be raised.

-Using the `.get(key)` method, it's possible to avoid the exception, and the special value `None` is returned.
-Then, if we use the form `.get(key, value_for_missing_key)`, it's possible to choose what the dictionary returns if the key is not found, as shown below.
+You use the `.get(key)` dictionary method, it avoids the `KeyError` exception, and returns the special value `None` if the key is missing.
+Also, if we use the form `.get(key, value_for_missing_key)`, it's possible to choose what the dictionary returns if the key is not found, as shown below.

 ```python
 >>> portuguese = {'maçã': 'apple', 'pêra': 'pear'}